serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/EntitySqlQueryExtensions/From.md

 # EntitySqlQueryExtensions.From method
 **namespace:** *[Serenity.Data](../../README.md#serenity.data-namespace)*   **assembly**: *[Serenity.Net.Services](../../README.md)*

-Adds a table to the FROM statement with "T0" alias and sets it as target for future field selections.
+Adds a table to the FROM statement with "T0" alias and sets it as the target for future field selections.

 ```csharp
 public static SqlQuery From(this SqlQuery query, IEntity entity)